reinhart1010/nix/docs/en/common/ipaggcreate.md

 Produce aggregate statistics of TCP/IP dumps.
 More information: <https://manned.org/ipaggcreate>.

-- Count the number of packets sent from each source address appearing in a pcap file:
+- Count the number of packets sent from each source address appearing in a PCAP file:

 `ipaggcreate --src `<span class="tldr-var badge badge-pill bg-dark-lm bg-white-dm text-white-lm text-dark-dm font-weight-bold">path/to/file.pcap</span>